earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/course-overview/2018-07-09-course-syllabus.md

 * Data collected using distributed *in situ* (on the ground) sensor networks.
 * Social media data.

 This course is technical.
-You will use the `R` scientific programming environment and the `RStudio` interface to work with data.
+You will use the `Python` scientific programming environment and the `Jupyter Notebook` interface to work with data.
 You will code every week!

 ## Grading
 All grading for this course will follow the CU grading policies.